WrongAardvark/hello-world/README.md

 # hello-world

-The first of some repositories.
+Hello!

+The name's Mark, and I'm an aspiring developer of sofware and (hopefully) games!
+Thanks for looking at this thing!